-Figure 6.
-Virtualized Museum room, a) photograph of the room dedicated to Selinunte of Palermo, Sicily (Museo Archeologico Regionale), b) Rendering of the complete 3D model of the same museum room.
-4. ZEUS OF UGENTO (6TH CENTURY BC) This project stated with the creation of a high-resolution 3D model of the bronze statue.
+This project stated with the creation of a high-resolution 3D model of the bronze statue.
 Bronze, which is used frequently for statues, presents a number of challenges to the 3D photographer.
 The material is fairly specular even if the statue is more than 2500 years old!
 The surface is dark looking but when a light source is shone on it, both diffuse and specular components appear.
 Dark surface mean that the signal-to-noise ratio drops and hence the measurement uncertainty goes up.
-At a specular reflection, the range camera goes in quasi-saturation and sometimes in full saturation.
+At a specular reflection, the range camera goes in quasi saturation and sometimes in full saturation.
 When in quasi-saturation, the range data looks good but in reality the uncertainty increase enough to render the model of lesser quality.
 It was decided to use a laser scanner to model the statue as opposed to using a fringe projection system.

-Figure 7.
-Close-ups (~ 25 mm × 25mm), a) shaded view created from the 3D data acquired with a Minolta 900 (tele-lens), b) shaded view created from the 3D data acquired with a ShapeGrabber SG-102 head mounted on a translation stage.
 The spatial resolution depends on the quality of laser (tight focusing) used in the scanner.
 A number of tests were conducted to determine the best system to measure the surface of this bronze statue.
-Figure 7 shows the results obtained from the two contenders picked for this work.
-Figure 7a and b present a shaded view of the partial beard area for systems Minolta 900-tele lens and ShapeGrabber SG-102 respectively.
+Fig. 10 shows the results obtained from the two contenders picked for this work.
+Fig. 10a and b present a shaded view of the partial beard area (25 mm \times 25 mm) for systems Minolta 900-tele lens and ShapeGrabber SG-102 respectively.
 After a number of tests, it was decide to use the ShapeGrabber SG-102 system to model the complete sculpture.
+During the course of the 3D acquisition, the accuracy of the scanner (Fig. 11a) and of the 3D model were verified against accurate reference objects (Fig. 11).
 That system could have been used on the Metope but it was considered a bit cumbersome to use on scaffoldings.
-The final model was prepared with about 175 3D images with an average mesh resolution of 0.2 mm.
-Figure 8 shows two views of the model using synthetic shading.
-The color has not been acquired for this application.
+The final model was prepared with about 175 3D images with an average mesh resolution of 0.2 mm. shows two views of the model using synthetic shading (Fig.

+12).
+The colour has not been acquired for this application.
 The results of this work will be integrated with historical information already available on this unique work of art into a CDROM.